-- (1) Grazing. - (2) The harvesting of any wild crops such as marsh hay, ferns, moss, berries, tree fruits, and tree seeds. - (3) Hunting and fishing unless prohibited by other Ordinances or Laws. - (4) Sustained yield forestry.
-Where such sustained yield forestry practices will take place on areas larger than five (5) acres in size, a forest management plan prepared in cooperation with a state forester shall be submitted to and approved by the Waukesha County Department of Parks and Land Use, Land Resources Division and the Town Clerk prior to its implementation.
-Where such sustained yield forestry practices will take place on areas smaller than five (5) acres in size, the requirements of Code shall be met. - (5) Dams for hydro-electric power stations. - (6) Telephone, telegraph and power transmission lines.
+- (A) Grazing. - (B) The harvesting of any wild crops such as marsh hay, ferns, moss, berries, tree fruits, and tree seeds. - (C) Hunting and fishing unless prohibited by other Ordinances or laws. - (D) Sustained yield forestry.
+Where such sustained yield forestry practices will take place on areas larger than five (5) acres in size, a forest management plan prepared in cooperation with a state forester shall be submitted to and approved by the Waukesha County Department of Parks and Land Use, Land Resources Division and the town clerk prior to its implementation.
+Where such sustained yield forestry practices will take place on areas smaller than five (5) acres in size, the requirements of Ordinance shall be met. - (E) Dams and hydro-electric power stations. - (F) Telephone, telegraph and power transmission lines. - (G) Non-residential buildings used solely in conjunction with the raising of waterfowl, minnows, and other similar animals or fish. - (H) Telephone and electric distribution substations. - (I) Park and recreational structures or facilities

-- (7) Non-residential buildings used solely in conjunction with the raising of waterfowl, minnows, and other similar animals or fish. - (8) Telephone and electric distribution substations. - (9) Park and recreational structures or facilities. - (10) Beekeeping on parcels where all cultivation activities are at least five (5) feet from a property line and fifty (50) feet from any neighboring residence.
+(J) Beekeeping on parcels which are a minimum of five (5) acres in size and where all cultivation activities are at least fifty (50) feet from a property line and one hundred (100) feet from any residence.